 Law is my second career and I feel that my past work and life experiences have made me more aware of the legal needs people have as they grow older.
 I have had close relatives in nursing homes and others whose estates went through probate.
 My experience has made me a better listener and better able to relate to clients and to give advice in the areas in which I practice.

-I live in Montgomery, Ohio and am proud to serve on the Parks and Recreation Commission there.
+I live in Montgomery, Ohio and served on the Parks and Recreation Commission there for 6 years.
+I have also volunteered for the Hamilton County Park District.
 In addition, I give back to my community by providing reduced fee legal work on the ProSeniors Hotline Referral Attorney Panel.